 The most important thing is to take your time.
 You’ll know the risotto is done when the rice is tender, but al dente … basically, the rice should be slightly firm and have a little bite.
 It should not be mushy.

-This easy Pumpkin Risotto makes a wonderful fall or winter entree.
-Risotto makes a fairly heavy meal, so I’d recommend serving it with a light salad, like Kale and Brussels Sprout Salad, Quick Chopped Salad, or Shredded Brussels Sprout Salad.
+This Roasted Pumpkin Risotto makes a wonderful fall or winter entree.
+It's a fairly heavy meal, so I'd recommend serving it with a light salad, like a Kale and Brussels Sprout Salad, Quick Chopped Salad, Garden Salad, or Shredded Brussels Sprout Salad.

 For dessert, why not continue the theme with a pumpkin dessert, like this Layered Pumpkin Mousse or this Pumpkin Frozen Yogurt?
 This Cranberry Cheesecake Parfait is another delicious seasonal recipe that would also be wonderful.